Reduce Utility Bills With A Good Washing Machine

 In the older top-loaders, the agitator and outer drum are driven by a heavy electrical gearbox and its related parts, which uses energy and is absent in the front-loader.
 Water is also recirculated from the bottom of the washer to the top using an electric pump, which is not necessary in a front-loader.
 These differences result in a savings of electricity, which may or may not be offset by other factors.

-The EPA estimates a savings of 30% in energy with the newer machines.
+The EPA estimates an overall savings of 30% in energy with the newer machines.
 Although many manurfacturers do not post the amount of electricity used, many are now starting to, now that customers are looking for that information.
-Check the machine to see if there is a bright gold energy saving sticker and use it to compare efficiency.
+Check the machine to see if there is a bright gold energy-saving sticker and use it to compare efficiency.

 Change Habits to Save on Utility Bills

-Washing only full loads will maximize the use of the water and energy you use to run a load.
+- Wash only full loads to maximize the use of water and energy.
 Depending on how you have washed in the past, you could save two or three loads a week this way.

-If you wash early in the morning or later at night, when businesses are closed and less energy is being used city-wide, you can save money in areas where higher rates are charged during peak demand times.
+In areas where higher rates are charged during peak demand times, wash early in the morning or later at night, when businesses are closed and less energy is being used city-wide.

 Rebates and Free Installations

-Pull out your energy and water bills or go online to the websites of your water and energy providers.
+When you're ready to purchase a new washer and dryer, first check with your water and energy providers to see if they offer rebates to help with costs.
+Pull out your energy and water bills or go online to their websites.
 By looking at the website and/or contacting someone via phone or email you can find out the following information:

-What kinds of incentive programs they offer (rebates or installations).
+What kinds of incentive programs they offer (rebates or free installations) to purchase energy efficient equipment.

-When they're likely to be raising energy or water rates next and by how much.
+Whether or not they'll be raising energy or water rates soon and by how much.
+(This will help you choose when to purchase.)

-Whether sewer charges are a single monthly rate or vary by the amount of water used.
-If they vary, then you will save money on sewer, in addition to water and energy.
+Whether sewer charges are a fixed monthly rate or vary by the amount of water used.
+If they vary, then you will save money on energy, water, and sewer charges by purchasing a new machine.

 Basic savings information, like how much electricity or water can be saved by switching out your washer.